 My personal answer is: I don’t know.
 When I was starting my adventure in IT, bootcamps weren’t a thing yet.

 In terms of knowledge, there’s nothing bootcamps will teach you that you cannot find anywhere else.
 You don’t pay for a magical cheat code to get a dream job in IT.
-Knowledge is often free and easy to find.
+Knowledge can be found online free of charge.

 You pay money for the fact someone else made an effort to select, organize and present the material to you.